garthtarr/mplot/README.md

-# mplot
+# mplot: graphical model stability and variable selection procedures

-The mplot package provides a collection of functions designed for exploratory model selection.
+The `mplot` package provides a collection of functions designed for exploratory model selection.

-We implement the adaptive fence routine with sensible defaults, new graphics to highlight model selection stability.
-It currently only supports linear and generalised linear models, however work is progressing to incorporate survival models and mixed models.
+We implement model stability and variable importance plots ([Mueller and Welsh (2010)](http://doi.org/10.1111/j.1751-5823.2010.00108.x); [Murray, Heritier and Mueller (2013)](http://doi.org/10.1002/sim.5855)) as well as the adaptive fence ([Jiang et al. (2008)](http://doi.org/10.1214/07-AOS517); [Jiang et al. (2009)](http://doi.org/10.1016/j.spl.2008.10.014)] for linear and generalised linear models.
+We address many practical implementation issues with sensible defaults and interactive graphics to highlight model selection stability.
 The speed of implementation comes from the leaps package and multicore support for bootstrapping.

+The `mplot` currently only supports linear and generalised linear models, however work is progressing to incorporate survival models and mixed models.

 You can see an example of the output [here](http://128.199.224.73/mplot-diabetes/).